Civil Mediation Services at Echelon Dispute Resolution. Civil Mediation in West Midlands

 Our process is clear and predictable.
 However, it remains flexible enough to suit the dispute.

-Because every dispute is unique, timing can vary.
-Some mediations finish in half a day.
-Others take longer.
-We pace the work so that progress remains steady and constructive.
+Some mediations conclude in half a day.
+Others require a full day or longer.
+We pace the process so that progress remains steady, constructive and proportionate.

 The Mediator’s Role